 then black/dark green, then green, then green/brown, then brown, then

 brown/yellow, then finally at about 7 days of age will resemble thin and

 loose French mustard yellow with "sesame seeds" and "scrambled eggs."

 Weight gain is a easy way to prove baby's adequate intake.
 You baby

 should regain his/her birth weight by 2 weeks of age (14 days).
 Then

 consistently gain 1/2 to 1 ounce or more every day.
 If you would like

-your baby's weight checked, call the baby's physicians's office and
+your baby's weight checked, call the baby's physician's office and

 arrange a weight check or contact a lactation consultant to weigh your